mParticle/docs/src/pages/developers/idsync/http-api/index.md

 | 400 Bad Request | See the response body for detailed error message.
 | 401 Unauthorized | Request failed authentication.
 | 429 Too Many Requests | Retry the request after the interval specified in the `Retry-After` header.
+| 5xx Server Error | A server-side error has occured, please try your request again.

 ### Error Body